mpv-player/mpv/DOCS/man/options.rst

             language suffixes (default).
     :fuzzy: Load all subs containing the media filename.
     :all:   Load all subs in the current and ``--sub-file-paths`` directories.

+``--sub-auto-exts=ext1,ext2,...``
+    Subtitle extentions to try and match when using ``--sub-auto``.
+Note that modifying this list will also affect what mpv recognizes as subtitles when using drag and drop.

+    This is a string list option.
+See `List Options`_ for details.

 ``--sub-codepage=<codepage>``
     You can use this option to specify the subtitle codepage. uchardet will be